cjus/hydra-aws-docker-article/README2.md

 echo "${NODE_NAME} should be available in a minute."
 ```

 In this script, we've defined the AWS Access token key `AWS_AK` and the Secret token key `AWS_SK`.
 Replace the fake values shown with the access key and secret key you copied earlier.
 Additionally, we define the AWS VPC id `AWS_VPC` and the AWS Region `AWS_REGION`.
 Provide values which reflect your Amazon setup.
 As a best practice, use environment variables to define and export those tokens outside of the script.
-The values are included in the script for clarity.
+They're shown here for clarity.

 The above script also allows you to specify the type of EC2 instance to use.
 The default is `t2.small` but could be `t2.micro` or larger depending on your needs.